JosephM101/hass-os-installer-iso/README.md

 The image is built using `live-build`, which is a system for creating customized Debian-based live images.

 <b>NOTE: This project is still in development.
 As such, ISO images will not be published in Releases and will need to be [built manually](#Build).
-An Actions workflow will soon be available once autonomous builds are possible.
+An Actions workflow will soon be available once consistent, autonomous builds are possible.
 Contributions in the form of pull requests are welcome!</b>

 <hr></hr>